docsforadobe/javascript-tools-guide/docs/user-interface-tools/control-objects.md

 | `text`                | Optional.
 The text displayed in the border of the panel.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  |
 | `creation_properties` | Optional.
 An object that contains any of the following properties:<br/><br/>> - `name`: A unique name for the control.<br/>> - `borderStyle`: A string that specifies the appearance of the<br/>>   border drawn around the panel.
 One of `black`, `etched`,<br/>>   `gray`, `raised`, `sunken` or `topDivider`.<br/>>   `topDivider` draws a horizonal line at the top of the panel<br/>>   only.
 Default is `etched`.<br/>> - `subPanelCoordinates`: When true, this panel automatically<br/>>   adjusts the positions of its children for compatability with<br/>>   Photoshop CS.
 Default is false, meaning that the panel does<br/>>   not adjust the positions of its children, even if the parent<br/>>   window has automatic adjustment enabled. |

-#### WARNING
+!!! warning
     The `topDivider` property is officially undocumented and was found via research.
 Please contribute if you have more information on it!

-<a id="control-type-progressbar"></a>

 ### progressbar